 As a result of the merger, any profit sharing and matching contributions that are unvested under the PAS Salaried 401(k) Plan and the PAS Executive Deferred Compensation Plan immediately prior to the effective time of the merger will fully vest at the effective time of the merger.
 If an executive officer of PAS is involuntarily terminated or resigns for good reason within two years following the merger, the executive will receive six months after termination a lump sum distribution of the portion of his PAS Executive Deferred Compensation Plan account balance vested after December 31, 2004.
-In addition, if an executive officer is terminated for any reason within three years of the merger, the executive will receive six months after termination a lump sum distribution of the portion of his PAS Executive Deferred Compensation Plan account balance vested as of December 31, 2004 and will also receive immediately an enhanced lump sum payment from the PAS Supplemental Pension Plan is calculated by adding three years to the executive's age at termination of employment.
+In addition, if an executive officer is terminated for any reason within three years of the merger, the executive will receive six months after termination of the portion of his PAS Executive Deferred Compensation Plan account balance vested as of December 31, 2004 and will also receive immediately an enhanced lump sum payment from the PAS Supplemental Pension Plan.
+The enhanced lump sum payment from the PAS Supplemental Pension Plan is calculated by adding three years to the executive's age at termination of employment.
 Lump sum payments under the PAS Executive Deferred Compensation Plan and lump sum payments under the PAS Supplemental Pension Plan for each executive officer of PAS are set forth in the table below.

-Lui np Sum Executive Deferred Compensation Plan T- nhanced Supplemental
+Name Lump Sum Executive Deferred Compensation Plan Payment (1) Enhanced Supplemental Pension Plan Payment (2)

-Name Payment (1) nsion Plan Payment (2)
+Robert C. Pohlad [-] 0

-Robert C. Pohlad \$ 260,844 0
+Alexander H. Ware [-] 12,913

-Alexander H. Ware \$ 1,075,700 \$ 12,913
+Kenneth E. Keiser [-] 0

-Kenneth E. Keiser \$ 1,686,835 0
+G. Michael Durkin, Jr. [-] 220,511

-G. Michael Durkin, Jr. \$ 1,554,376 \$ 220,511
+James R. Rogers [-] 28,405

-James R. Rogers \$ 1,378,201 \$ 28,405
+Other Executive Officers (five persons) [-] 35,414

-Other Executive Officers (five persons) \$ 3,627,059 \$ 35,414
+(1) Values are as of the record date.

-- (1) Values are as of December 31, 2009. - (2) Values assume a termination date of December 31, 2009.
+(2) Values assume a termination date of December 31, 2009.